• Prolonged soaking may lead to hyperthermia

 Prolonged soaking may lead to hyperthermia (high body temperature) and put you at great risk for heatstroke which can occur when the body temperature increases to 104°F (40°C) or higher.
 Heatstroke can cause damage to the brain and other organs.

 Though soaking in sulfur water provides many therapeutic and healing effects, in some people sulfur can trigger an allergic reaction.
-Talk with your health provider if you think you have the allergy to sulfur.
+Talk with your health provider if you think you have an allergy to sulfur.

 Hydrogen sulfide is a toxic gas and in a high concentration can be fatal due to the blocking of cellular respiratory enzymes that can cause cell anoxia and cell damage.
 Do not bath in the unknown wild hot springs, particularly, if it has a strong smell of "rotten eggs".